mvolkmann/MyUnixEnv/notes/VueNotes.md

 <script>
   JavaScript goes here.
   Can import other component .vue files.
-  Can export a component definition.
+  Can export an "instance definition" object as the default export.
 </script>

 <style scoped>